spiderlili/Game-Conference-Notes/DevelopBrighton2022/20 Lessons from 20 Years.md

 1. From Retail to Digital Distribution
 2. Democratisation of development with more available game engines
 3. The rise of indie games & Self-publishing: more diversity
-5. Expansion of gaming audience through Mobile Games, Free-to-play, Casual & Social Games
+4. Expansion of gaming audience through Mobile Games, Free-to-play, Casual & Social Games
-6. Microtransactions
-7. Live Service games
+5. Live Service games & Microtransactions
-8. Online gaming (console / mobile)
+6. Online gaming (console / mobile)
-9. Streaming / Cloud gaming
+7. Streaming / Cloud gaming
-10. Esports
+8. Esports
-11. Early Access
+9. Early Access
-12. VR / AR / XR / MR
+10. VR / AR / XR / MR

 # What are the biggest Lessons you've learned over the past 20 Years?
 1. More diverse game developers are bringing new perspectives: talk to them & hear what they have to say.
 Both Juniors and Seniors can learn a lot from each other. - Dinga Bakaba